junebug12851/pokered-save-editor/README.md

 This is aimed to be a complete Pokemon Red and Blue save editor, as in, all bytes and areas of the save file would be editable.
 It's designed to be very simple to jump-in and use right away intuitively with a well-designed interface.
-In other words the UI and UIX are first-class citizens and as such the editing ui is designed to be easy, intuitive, and a bit fun to use.
+In other words the UI and UX are first-class citizens and as such the editing ui is designed to be easy, intuitive, and a bit fun to use.

 The full save file made use by the game is editable, all bits and bytes,